-Evan Oppenheimer, LMHC
+Evan Oppenheimer, LMHC, CCTP-II

-Evan originally hails from Long Island, New York but has always felt that the mountains feel most like home.
-After receiving his undergraduate degree from the University of Delaware and subsequent work in the hospitality and human resource fields, Evan went on to earn a Master’s degree in Mental Health Counseling from NYU.
+Evan (he/him/his) originally hails from Long Island, New York but has always felt that the mountains of Vermont feel most like home.
+After receiving his undergraduate degree from the University of Delaware and subsequent work in the hospitality and human resource fields, Evan went on to earn a Master’s degree in Mental Health Counseling from New York University.
 Prior to True North, Evan worked as a licensed mental health counselor in New York City, and as a wilderness guide leading individuals and families on adventure-based experiences throughout the United States, Canada, South America and the Middle East.
 He became the Assistant Director for a community-based organization offering social, vocational, academic and independent living programs for young adults and families.